Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-result-management-english.rst

 All results could be generated in all cases, and only be retrieved if requested.

-However a better approach could be to collect data samples and process them (ex: in graphical plots) only if needed.
+However a better approach could be to collect data samples and process them (e.g. in graphical plots) only if needed.

-A still better approach is needed: as the result manager is able to tell directly whether a result is wanted, it will be able to disable unwanted results from the start, i.e. reject any attempt of creating a result producer (ex: a probe) whose results are not wanted by the user.
+A still better approach is needed: as the result manager is able to tell directly whether a result is wanted, it will be able to disable unwanted results from the start, i.e. reject any attempt of creating a result producer (e.g. a probe) whose results are not wanted by the user.

 As a consequence, a classical, model-level probe may be created thanks to the ``class_Probe:declare_result_probe/6`` static method, which will return either the PID of this newly created probe (if the name of that probe is acknowledged as a wanted result by the result manager), or the ``non_wanted_probe`` atom.